Learning Deep Features in Instrumental Variable Regression: Introduction

 In this paper, we propose {\it Deep Feature Instrumental Variable Regression} (DFIV), which aims to combine the advantages of all previous approaches, while avoiding their limitations.
 In DFIV, we use deep neural nets to adaptively learn feature maps in the 2SLS approach, which allows us to fit highly nonlinear structural functions, as in DeepGMM and DeepIV.
-DFIV avoids the ``forbidden regression'' issue in DeepIV, however, since it does not rely on conditional density estimation.
-As in sieve IV and KIV, DFIV learns the conditional expectation of the feature maps in stage 1 and uses the predicted features in stage 2, but with the additional advantage of learned features.
+Unlike DeepIV, DFIV does not rely on conditional density estimation.
+Like sieve IV and KIV, DFIV learns the conditional expectation of the feature maps in stage 1 and uses the predicted features in stage 2, but with the additional advantage of learned features.
 We empirically show that DFIV performs better than other methods on several IV benchmarks, and apply DFIV successfully to off-policy policy evaluation, which is a fundamental problem in Reinforcement Learning (RL).

 The paper is structured as follows.
 In Section~\ref{sec:preliminary}, we formulate the IV regression problem and introduce two-stage least-squares regression.
 In Section~\ref{sec:algorithm}, we give a detailed description of our DFIV method.
 We demonstrate the empirical performance of DFIV in Section~\ref{sec:experiment}, covering three settings: a classical demand prediction example from econometrics, a challenging IV setting where the treatment consists of high-dimensional image data, and the problem of off-policy policy evaluation in reinforcement learning.